Table of contents

 Add and Manage Users

 With your company workspace created, the next step is bringing your team into TeamScore.
-This process imports accounts from your domain, lets you decide who needs login access, and assigns the right level of visibility and control to each person.
+This process begins with users imported from your connected Google Workspace or Microsoft 365 domain and continues as you define who can sign in, who should appear in reporting, and what level of visibility each person has.

 Before You Begin

 TeamScore imports users directly from your connected Google Workspace or Microsoft 365 environment.
-Make sure directory information is up to date before you proceed.
+Before managing roles or access, make sure:

 User Setup

-• Without login access — Their activity still appears in reporting for managers and executives, but they cannot access TeamScore directly.
+• Without login access — The user cannot log in, but their activity and schedule still appear in reporting for managers and executives

 Owner